awbla/awbla-student-workflow/content/2-photography.md

 ![largeartifact](https://user-images.githubusercontent.com/91504896/184460833-72bf955d-d0c5-4c04-af5e-eb57296f65d3.jpg)

 ### Remote shutter
-Turn on the 2 Pixel Pro Wireless Remote Controls by pressing and holding the On button till screen displays “CH 01”.
+Turn on the two Pixel Pro Wireless Remote Controls by pressing and holding the On button till screen displays “CH 01”.
 This will enable you to take the photos without using the shutter button.

-Use large button to focus, push down half-way and hold, and take photo, finish pushing down.
-On **LV** the red box will turn green when focus is achieved.
-A beep will sound off to indicate focus as well.
+Use large button to focus, push down half-way and hold, finish pushing down to take the photo.
+On **LV** the red box will turn green and a beep will sound when focus is achieved.

 -----------